Estate Planning Helps

 - State who you are leaving your assets to.

-- Explain as to why an individual is receiving a particular asset.
+- Explain why an individual is receiving a particular asset.

 - Guide how you want a beneficiary to benefit from your assets (e.g. what “education” you intend to help with, whether or how you want to instill a work ethic, what you mean by “support,” etc.)